 In the first part of the framework, you’ll mention what value you will provide with your tweets.

 This does 2 important things.
 Firstly, it sets the expectations straight, and secondly, it encourages the right people to follow you.
 You definitely wouldn’t want people who don’t have anything to do with your content to be your followers.

 The second part of the framework establishes credibility.

-This where you must show proof and back the value you claimed to provide in the first part.
-This is a very good strategy to sway people in your favour.
+This is where you must show proof and back the value you claimed to provide in the first part.
+This is a very good strategy to sway people in your favor.
 First, you claim something and then you prove it.
 In the real world, lawyers do exactly the same.

 The third part of the framework is where you indicate the topics you will tweet on.

 This is again a very good practice because you tell people about what to expect.
 Here, you have the liberty to mention whatever topics interest you.
 But, my advice to you will be to limit the topics to less than 4.
 Keep it narrow, keep it focused.